-NEW I've added the xtpedroni command by Tim Neal.
+NEW I've added the regife command by Matthieu Gomez and the xtpedroni command by Tim Neal.

 This command implements the Pesaran and Smith (1995) Mean Group (MG) estimator, the Pesaran (2006) Common Correlated Effects Mean Group (CCEMG) estimator and the Augmented Mean Group (AMG) estimator introduced here and discussed and tested here.
 For these macro panel estimators the cross-panel average estimates can be reported as unweighted or outlier-robust means, where the latter is implemented via the rreg command.
 Optionally the routine reports the group-specific regression results and produces residuals and predicted values based on these.
 The example in the helpfile links to a dataset (+ related working paper) and goes through all the options of the command.
 This code is applied in our REStat paper on R&D spillovers.
 Other illustrations with data (including a Stata Journal article) can be found here.

 This command runs the Maddala and Wu (1999) as well as the Pesaran (2007) panel unit root tests for multiple variables and lags.
 This is not a new command for these panel unit root tests but a convenient tool using the existing xtfisher and pescadf commands written by Scott Merryman and Piotr Lewandowski respectively (both commands need to be installed for multipurt to work).
 In the future this will hopefully also include the CIPSM panel unit root test by Pesaran, Smith and Yamagata (2009).
 The example in the helpfile links to a dataset (+ related working paper) and goes through all the options of the command.
 Further illustrations with data can be found here.